zhao-stanley/concept_backend/README.md

 ```

 where the `-A` flag means to give all permissions.
 Be careful with this - it's convenient, but Deno's default security model helps you find if a package you import is sneakily trying to do something your program doesn't (like load local files).
 There's plenty of [documentation](https://docs.deno.com/runtime/fundamentals/security/) about a more scoped approach to this.

+**Confirming your setup:** run the command above to make sure that you've configured everything correctly.
+You should see in your MongoDB Atlas console the created collections in the test database!
+These are temporary and will be wiped every time you start a new test.
 ### Tips for including code

 Since `.ts` files don't show up in Obsidian, VSCode has a similar option where you can right/ctrl click a code file, and `Copy Relative Path` to get a repo-based link to include in your context.